 LD: That’s excellent.

 EM: It’s a nice buzz phrase.
 When a company fails, sometimes it’s due to market forces or just bad luck, but sometimes it’s due to greed or self-dealing or conflicts of interest, and when that happens, people should be held accountable.
 That’s the focus of my practice.

 LD: Growing up, when you were figuring out what you were going to do with your life, how did you become interested in law?
 Was litigation your focus?

 EM: I grew up on a farm in the middle of Kansas.
 We grew wheat and corn, and we had horses and cattle.
 We did it all.
 I went to a very small high school, and there were a lot of opportunities: I played point guard on the basketball team.
+I played the lead role in the high school musical.
 I was editor of the newspaper.
 I was captain of the debate team.
 It was just a wonderful experience to grow up there.
 But I was a short kid with no future in basketball.
 And I couldn’t sing that well.
 So I decided to combine my writing skills from the newspaper with my argument skills from the debate team and become a lawyer.

 LD: What did you study in college?

 EM: I studied English and Environmental Policy.

 LD: How did those interests feed into your decision to go to the University of Kansas for law school?
 Can you talk a little bit about that experience?